Plumbing company owner standing in his kitchen on a Saturday taking a work call while his family plays in the backyard through the window behind him

 AI Voice Agent: Answers Every Call, Captures Every Job

 An AI voice agent trained on your specific business answers every call within three rings, seven days a week, around the clock.
-It handles the caller's inquiry with the specific language and knowledge of your operation: your service area, your pricing structure, your urgency tiers, your on-call protocols.
+It handles the caller's inquiry with knowledge specific to your operation: service area, pricing structure, urgency tiers, on-call protocols.

 When a homeowner calls Saturday morning with a burst pipe, the system captures the address, the nature of the emergency, the preferred callback number, and the urgency level.
-It either routes an immediate text alert to the on-call technician with all captured details, or confirms receipt with an SMS and schedules a callback or appointment.
+It either routes an immediate text alert to the on-call technician with all captured details, or confirms receipt with an SMS and schedules the follow-up.

-The caller does not reach voicemail.
-They receive a response.
+The caller doesn't reach voicemail.
+They get a response.
 The job is captured.

-The on-call technician gets a text message: "Emergency call: burst pipe, [address], [name], [number].
+The on-call technician gets a text: "Emergency call: burst pipe, [address], [name], [number].
 Customer available now."
-The technician decides whether to dispatch based on their on-call status, not whether they happened to hear their phone ring.
+The technician decides whether to dispatch based on their on-call status, not whether they happened to hear their phone ring while watching the game.

 Missed-Call Text-Back: Recovery for the Calls That Slip Through

-Within 60 seconds of a missed call, the caller receives an automated SMS: "Hi, this is [Company Name].
-We missed your call — are you having a plumbing emergency?
-Reply here or call us back and we will pick up."
+Within 60 seconds of any missed call, the caller receives an automated SMS: "Hi, this is [Company Name].
+We missed your call, are you having a plumbing emergency?
+Reply here or call us back and we'll pick up."

-This single mechanism converts a significant portion of missed calls back into active conversations.
+This single mechanism recovers a meaningful fraction of missed calls before they go to a competitor.
 The caller who would have moved on to the next Google result is now engaged in a text conversation with your business.
 That engagement holds the relationship through the gap.

-Emergency Routing: Context Delivered Instantly to On-Call Tech
+Emergency Routing: Context Delivered Instantly to the On-Call Tech

 The most expensive part of the traditional callback chain is information loss.
 The dispatcher takes a message.
 The message is relayed to the owner.
 The owner calls the technician.
 The technician calls the customer.
 At each step, information degrades and time passes.